Frequently Asked Questions

 Do the sponsors benefit financially from the Academy?

-No. The Aldridge Foundation is a not-for-profit charitable organisation.
+No. Aldridge Education is a not-for-profit charitable organisation.

 Why is this an Academy and not just a regular school?